What: autumn trail hike across the Sierra Nevada.

 We did not see any bears, but we saw bear scat every day on this walk, particularly at the lower elevations.
 We were told that there is a sizable bear population in the area, but unlike the national parks, the animals here are actively hunted so they tend to avoid people.
 We did not carry a bear canister but did hang our food every night.

-We saw 65 species of birds on this walk.
+We saw 65 species of birds on our trip.
 Small groups of Townsend’s Solitaires were still practicing their songs.
 Many Red-breasted Nuthatches were chattering away in the conifers and these cute little guys became the bird of the trip.
 We were also delighted to see two Osprey and a single Lewis’s Woodpecker.